TraceLosu/HoloItems-Revamped/REWRITES.md

 > Sorted Chronologically

 # Magnet
-- Technically no changes, but reimplemented at old [HoloItems](https://github.com/dlee13/OldHoloItems) before copied as is.
+- Technically no changes, but reimplemented at old [HoloItems](https://github.com/dlee13/OldHoloItems) (see dlee13/OldHoloItems@6150a10) before copied as is.

 # Tide Rider
 - Fixed a bug where players could scale a wall with the Tide Rider.